turbot/steampipe-plugin-linear/docs/index.md

 # Handle Rate Limit

-It is recommended to request for only specific fields in the query to avoid rate limit issue.
-But in some cases it may be helpful to request more fields at first to take advantage of Steampipe caching.
+To avoid potential rate limit issues, it is advisable to request only the specific fields needed in a query.
+However, in certain scenarios, requesting additional fields initially can be advantageous to leverage Steampipe caching.

 List your Linear issues: